osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 **Using .Net**

-When working in .NET, use the Sds Client libraries’ ISdsMetadataService.
+When working in .NET, use the SDS Client libraries’ ISdsMetadataService.

 Given the following: